 Several local seed networks have also launched other tools or alliances for the production, use, management, and conservation of landraces.
-For example, some have encouraged the development of networks of farmers who sponsor varieties (also called 'guardians' or 'farmers-researchers').
-These networks have different purposes, including to decentralize efforts for multiplying varieties, to sow landraces that are in public germplasm banks, so that farmers can test and -potentially- adopt them, or to encourage the participatory testing and/or breeding of landraces, generating collective knowledge about the landraces and selecting the reproductive material that best adapts to the needs of farmers and consumers.
-Sponsored landraces come from a variety of sources including farmer's exchange, prospecting work carried out by the local networks, community seed banks, and public germplasm banks.
-To ensure the quality and health of the propagation material, the RdS is dedicating significant efforts to develop protocols for seeds production.
+For example, some have encouraged the development of networks of farmers who sponsor varieties (also called 'guardians' or 'farmersresearchers').
+These networks have different purposes, including: a) to decentralize efforts for multiplying varieties, b) to sow landraces that are in public germplasm banks, so that farmers can test and - potentially - adopt them, or c) to encourage the participatory testing and/or breeding of landraces, generating collective knowledge about the landraces and selecting the reproductive material that best suits the needs of farmers and consumers.
+Sponsored landraces come from a variety of sources including farmer's exchange, prospecting work carried out by local networks, community seed banks and public germplasm banks.
+To ensure the quality and health of the propagation material, the RdS is dedicating significant efforts to develop protocols for seed production.
 Lastly, the RdS also supports small-scale seed producers cultivating open pollinated varieties for commercialization.
 These micro-enterprises typically produce small amounts of seeds from a wide range of, often not-registered, landraces and sell them to gardeners and farmers.
 As they supply farmers with varieties that are otherwise no longer available in the market, small-scale seed producers contribute to halt genetic erosion and promote on farm agrobiodiversity conservation.

 Local seed networks in the RdS also conduct training and consultancy activities and traditional knowledge recovery projects.
-The promotion of genetic and cultural heritage among consumers is carried out through information and awareness activities such as information points, workshops, and tasting fairs.
-The RdS has also conducted lobbying work and legal amendments, aiming to unravel the complex legislation on seeds and ascertain its effects on farmers.
+The promotion of genetic and cultural heritage among consumers is carried out through information and awareness-raising activities such as information points, workshops, and tasting fairs.
+The RdS has also conducted lobbying work and brought forward legal amendments, aiming to unravel the complex legislation on seeds and point out its effects on farmers.
 Moreover, the RdS has constructed alliances with the international movement, being, for example, an active member of the European coordination 'Let's Liberate Diversity!'
-It also collaborates with several international platforms and seed networks from Latin American and other regions (Red de Semillas, 2015).
-In sum, the RdS defends that landraces are non-exclusive resources and promotes their use in two different ways: 1) making seeds easily available to farmers and gardeners to promote their grown (in some cases taking out landraces from public seed banks and redistributing them among farmers) and 2) disseminating the particularities of landraces, to promote their consumption.
+It also collaborates with several international platforms and seed networks from Latin American and other regions (Red de Semillas 2015).
+In sum, the RdS argues that landraces are non-exclusive resources and promotes their use in two different ways: 1) making seeds easily available to farmers and gardeners as a way of promoting their cultivation, i.e., taking out landraces from public seed banks and redistributing them among farmers or supporting farmers and small scale producers to sell their landraces seeds and 2) disseminating the particularities of landraces in order to promote their consumption.

-The maintenance of landraces under the commons governance system allows conserving a biological resource collectively and encouraging participatory plant improvement (Aceituno-Mata et al., 2017).
-This is so because, as farmers are the ones directing the improvement, they can adapt landraces to respond both to environmental changes and to their local use and management needs.
+The maintenance of landraces under the commons governance system allows the conservation of a biological resource collectively and encourages participatory plant improvement (Aceituno-Mata et al. 2017).
+This is so because, when farmers direct the breeding, they can adapt landraces to respond both to environmental changes and to their local use and management needs.
 Additionally, the contribution of each farmer might impact the entire agricultural community through the exchange of the improved varieties.
 The commons management of landraces implies that the more exchanges are made, the more diversity is generated.
 Maintaining landraces under the commons governance system benefits both farmers, who have more autonomy to select and choose their seeds, and consumers, since they have a larger diversity of food available.
-Finally, this form of collective management potentially also favours the conservation of agricultural biodiversity, since it decentralizes conservation efforts and motivate farmers to maintain and increase biodiversity by exchanging with other farmers (Aceituno-Mata et al., 2017).
+Finally, this form of collective management potentially favours the conservation of agricultural biodiversity, since it decentralizes conservation efforts and motivate farmers to maintain and increase biodiversity by exchanging with other farmers (Aceituno-Mata et al. 2017).